-Interests: Julie is a doctoral fellow with the National Science Foundation and the National Oceanic and Atmospheric Association.
-Her research meets at the intersection of natural resources and human dimensions of aquatic ecology for science driven and culturally contextual education and place-based management.
-She has extensive background experience in both fresh and saltwater field and laboratory work, designing, managing, and evaluating formal and informal K-12 science education programs, as well as conducting community ethnographic research through oral histories and leading community action projects.
-She is passionate about the power of place and how historical ecology and intergenerational learning leads to environmental stewardship.
-Julie holds a Bachelors in Ecology and Evolutionary Biology with a concentration in Ichthyology, a Masters in STEM Education and Learning Science, and is completing her PhD in Integrative and Systems Biology.
+Interests: Julie is a doctoral research fellow with the National Science Foundation.
+Her research interests are interdisciplinary in the fields of ecology literacy, environmental education, and ethnographic research.
+Through studying the intersections of ecological systems, environmental education, and socio-historical equity, she creates culturally inclusive pedagogy and equitable evaluation practices.
+She has extensive background experience in designing, managing, and evaluating formal and informal K-12 science education programs, as well as conducting community ethnographic research through oral histories, photo journey mapping, and leading community action projects.
+She is passionate about the power of place-based learning and how honoring cultural funds of knowledge can challenge deficit views of marginalized communities.
+Julie holds a Bachelors in Ecology and Evolutionary Biology with a concentration in Ichthyology, a Masters in Education and Learning Science, and is completing her Ph.D. in Integrative and Systems Biology.